 A Brief History of SCIPIE

-The SCIPIE board is responsible for organizing the biannual conference and maintaining a vibrant and engaged group of scholars focused on innovative psychology in education.
+The SCIPIE board is responsible for organizing the biennial conference and maintaining a vibrant and engaged group of scholars focused on innovative psychology in education.
 Board members are elected to two year terms by a vote of the organization members.
 Presidents serve a total of six years, two years in each presidential role.

-SCIPIE Board 2015-2017
+SCIPIE Board 2019-2021

-- Secretary: Lisa Bendixen, Ph.D., University of Nevada, Las Vegas
+Member at Large: Gwen Marchand, Ph.D., University of Nevada, Las Vegas

-- Technology Coordinator: Mete Akcaoglu, Ph.D., Georgia Southern University
+Technology Coordinator: Mete Akcaoglu, Ph.D., Georgia Southern University

 Graduate Student Support